 Nowadays, there are plenty of options in stores when it comes to vegan lunch meat.
 Unfortunately, they usually come in small packages with just a few servings!
 At the time I’m writing this blog post (in early 2023), a packet of Tofurky vegan deli slices costs about $4.50 at my local Kroger store and contains only 3 servings.

-My boyfriend and I can easily blow through a package of vegan cold cuts in just a day or two!
+My partner and I can easily blow through a package of vegan cold cuts in just a day or two!
 I wanted to save some money and avoid creating so much plastic waste, so I developed this recipe.

 Not only is homemade vegan lunch meat much more cost-effective, but it’s also so easy to customize with your favorite spices and seasonings.